 We support not only people who are right next to us, but also those who are far away.
 We bridge this distance digitally, engaging people through social media, comforting and encouraging them through online forums, and empowering them through a web presence that changes to mirror how they identify themselves.

 An asterisk is a symbol that writers use after a word or phrase to refer readers to an annotation for additional information.
-This omitted information—usually found down at the bottom of the page in question—gives readers a more detailed and nuanced understanding of the matter being presented.
-At Kind, we like to think every person’s name should come with an asterisk.
+This omitted information—usually found at the bottom of the page in question—gives readers a more detailed and nuanced understanding of the presented matter.
+At Kind, we think every person’s name should come with an asterisk.
 After all, each of us is more than appears in a single word.
 Each of us is more than a name, more than a pronoun, more than a look, more than a person others choose to define us as.
 Each of us is special in our own unique way.